Can Type 2 Diabetes Cause ED?

 Now, Diabetes is not the sole reason for ED; it could happen for multiple reasons.
 The best way to know is to consult a doctor.
-With their approval, you can buy generic 100mg viagra online with relative ease.
+With their approval, you can buy Viagra 100 mg pills online cheap with relative ease.

 How Does Diabetes Cause ED?

 The relationship between diabetes and erectile dysfunction is mainly because of inhibition of the blood circulation to the penile area causing difficulty in attaining and maintaining an erection.

 1. Damaged Blood Vessels

 The main reason behind diabetes causing erectile dysfunction is because it damages the blood circulation and the nervous system.
 When the blood sugar levels are immoderate, it can lead to wear and tear in the nerves and their blood vessels.